Come the second Sunday in March, most Americans are turning their clocks ahead one hour, or springing forward, in preparation for the summer months.

-This practice of advancing the clocks ahead an hour in the spring andadjusting them back an hour in the fall is called daylight saving time.
+This practice of advancing the clocks ahead an hour is called daylight saving time.
 But because daylight savings time is used so frequently, the term is also considered acceptable.
 A hyphen is part of the common spelling: daylight-saving time.
 Often the word time is dropped, making the phrase simply daylight saving.
 The abbreviation DST is also used.

 The controversial practice of DST has been around for over a hundred years.
 The details of the practice vary from place to place and have changed through the decades.
-One of the original goals of DST was to save electricity, but there are conflicting reports on how effective it is in actually reducing energy usage.
-Some states refuse to follow this practice: Do you think DST should continue, or is it just a hassle?
+The practice was adopted by the US during World War I in an effort to save electricity, but there are conflicting reports on how effective it is in reducing energy usage nowadays.
+Some states refuse to follow this practice.
+Do you think DST should continue, or is it just a hassle?

 Back to Top